Adam’s Maryland Crab Cakes Recipe

-Learn how to make our favorite Maryland-style crab cake recipe.
-This is definitely a must make if you are a crab cake fan!
-Jump to the Crab Cake Recipe or watch our quick video showing you how we make it.
+Learn how to make our favorite Maryland crab cakes recipe.
+This is definitely a must make if you are a crab fan!
+Jump to the Crab Cakes Recipe or watch our quick video showing you how we make it.

-One thing we’ve enjoyed experimenting over the last month or two have been crab cakes.
-They’re somewhat of a passion of ours.
+One thing we’ve enjoyed experimenting over the last month or two has been this recipe.
 Living near the Chesapeake Bay means that our summer weekends are full of sunny days, cracking crabs, an abundance of sweet corn, Old Bay and the water.
 Its all incredibly exciting.

 With all of that comes a serious love for Maryland-style crab cakes.
 A great crab cake doesn’t call for lots of ingredients, it has a ridiculous amount of sweet blue crabmeat and has very little filler.